The back of the garbage truck holds the main machines that collect, move, and compress waste.

 1. Overview of Garbage Truck Design: The Importance of the Rear Compartment

-The rear compartment is where trash is collected, stored, and compressed for transport.
+The rear compartment is the main area where trash is collected, stored, and shaped through compaction so it can be moved safely.

 🚚 How to Choose the Right Reefer Truck Rental for Your Needs